suryasaini96/cdac-dac/README.md

-# Centre for Development of Advanced Computing - PG Diploma in Advanced Computing
+# CDAC- PG Diploma in Advanced Computing
 Contains all my PG Diploma in eDAC subject notes and assignments.